p-costa/SNaC/utils/snac_grid_generator/README.md

 ```text
 generated/snac_grid_case/
 ```

+The server accepts API writes only from its own browser origin and binds to a loopback address by default.
+A non-loopback `--host` requires the explicit `--allow-remote` option; the server does not provide user authentication or TLS, so remote mode is intended only for a trusted network.
+Import and output paths may reference any location accessible to the user running the process.

 The reset button clears the project to zero blocks.
 That state can be saved as project JSON, but `Check` and `Write` reject it because SNaC requires at least